 - Grand Hotel Suisse Majestic – This 4-star Belle-Epoque luxury hotel sits next to Lake Geneva and offers comfortable well-appointed rooms, an on-site bar and restaurant, and a fitness room with sauna.
 Breakfast buffet available.
 No on-site parking, but guests can park in nearby parking garage for a fee.
 Only 1 minute walk to train station.

 - Fairmont La Montreux Palace – This elegant historical 5-star luxury hotel sits on the shores of Lak Geneva and offers well-appointed guest rooms, several on-site restaurants and bars, 24-hour front desk, 24-hour room service, spa, fitness center, and 2 swimming pools.
 Breakfast, valet parking, and airport shuttle available for an additional fee.
 It is about a 6 minute walk away from the train station.

 If you are looking for a room or apartment in the area, we also recommend checking out these local listings on AirBnB and these options on Vrbo.
-If you’ve not used Airbnb before, you can get a discount on your first booking with this link.
 There are also a lot of other apartment booking websites out there.

 Camping during the Festival International de Ballons?